Tree-valued resampling dynamics: Martingale Problems and applications

 \section{Proof of the applications (Proof of Theorems~\ref{T:04} and~\ref{T:05})}

 In this section we prove the results stated in Section~\ref{S:kurtz}.

-\begin{proof}[Proof of Lemma~\ref{L:02}] Consider the \emph{traveling salesperson problem} for a salesperson who must visit all leaves $x_1,...,x_n$ of the tree and who starts at one leaf to which she comes back at the end of the trip.
-It is easy to see that such a path must pass all edges in both directions, so the length of the path is at least twice the tree length.
-It is also easy to see that taking an optimal path and leaving out leaf $x_i$ gives an optimal path for the remaining leaves $x_1,...,x_{i-1}, x_{i+1},...,x_n$.
+\begin{proof}[Proof of Lemma~\ref{L:02}] Consider the \emph{traveling salesperson problem} for a salesperson who must visit all $x_1,...,x_n$ and who starts at one $x_i$ to which she comes back at the end of the trip.
+It is easy to see that such a path must pass all edges of the subtree spanned by $x_1,...,x_n$ in both directions, so the length of the path is at least twice the tree length.
+It is also easy to see that taking an optimal path and leaving out $x_i$ gives an optimal path for the remaining leaves $x_1,...,x_{i-1}, x_{i+1},...,x_n$.

 We claim that there is one path connecting the set of leaves such that each edge in the tree is passed exactly twice, which is equivalent to the assertion of the Lemma.
 Assume to the contrary that such an order does not exist.
 We take a path of minimal length.
 There must be one edge which is visited at least four times.
-W.l.o.g.\ we assume that this edge is internal, i.e.\ not adjacent to a leaf.
-So there are four points $x_i,x_j,x_k,x_l\in X$, visited in the order $x_i, x_j, x_k, x_l, x_i$, such that $[x_i;x_j]\cap [x_k\cap x_l]$ is visited at least four times, where $[x; y]$ is the path from $x$ to $y$ in $X$.
+W.l.o.g.\ we assume that this edge is internal, i.e.\ not adjacent to any $x_i$.
+So there are four points $x_i,x_j,x_k,x_l\in X$, visited in the order $x_i, x_j, x_k, x_l, x_i$, such that $[x_i,x_j]\cap [x_k, x_l]$ is visited at least four times, where $[x, y]$ is the path from $x$ to $y$ in $X$.
 Since leaving out leaves gives again an optimal path, leaving out all leaves except $x_i, x_j, x_k, x_l$ must lead to an optimal path connecting these four points.
 However, this optimal path must be $x_i, x_j, x_l, x_k, x_i$ (or its reverse), since this path passes all edges only twice.
 Hence, we have a contradiction and the assertion is proved. \end{proof}\sm